-All of the WE CAN messages are available on the CANTASD website at cantasd.acf.hhs.gov/we-can.
+- ▶ All of the WE CAN messages are available on the CBLCC website at cblcc.acf.hhs.gov/we-can. - To adapt a message, follow download instructions on the web page.
+The downloaded image file has fillable sections below the headline where you may enter new text.
+When you are done editing, save the file as a .jpg.

-WE CAN ADAPTATION TOOLKIT

-- ► To adapt a message, follow download instructions on the web page.
-The downloaded image file has a blank color bar at the bottom where you may insert new text using an image or document editing program.
-After you have added your message, save the image as a jpeg. - Make sure that any text or logos you add follow these guidelines: - The typeface should be Myriad regular, white, 24pt. - Logo image files should be 300 dpi or vector files, sized to fit within the white space.
+- Make sure that any text or logos you add follow these guidelines: - The typeface is Myriad regular, white, 24pt.
+If you do not have Myriad, you can substitute PT Sans, available as a free download from Google Fonts. - Logo image files should be sized to fit within the white space.
 Do not place logos over the color bar or over the photograph.